SwathiPriya37/tic-tac-toe/README.md

 4. **Save the file** (`Ctrl + S`)

 Now, your project has a professional `README.md` file ready for GitHub or sharing.
-Let me know if y
+Let me know if you like this project.